Single Trip Application / Permit

 A Single Trip Application/Permit (PDF), also known as an Oversize-Overweight Application/Permit, is required for any load transported on any street within the City limits of Green Bay which exceeds statutory weight or dimension limits, even if another permit such as a State or County permit has already been issued.
 By granting this permit, the applicant is given permission to transport an oversize-overweight load on the designated route under the restrictions set forth on the permit document.

 Instructions for a Single Trip Application / Permit

 Prior to approval of any permit, it is the responsibility of the applicant to:

 - Propose a route through the City of Green Bay on the application.
-The Department of Public Works (DPW) - Traffic Division will review the proposed route, and may assist the mover in determining the best and shortest route.
-If the approved route affects other transportation agencies such as Brown County Public Works Department or the Wisconsin Department of Transportation, the Department of Public Works-Traffic Division will refer the mover to those agencies, as they have a separate permitting process.
+Before submitting your application, please check that either a part of your route or the origin/destination is within our City limits by review of this map (PDF).
+The Department of Public Works (DPW) - Traffic Division will review the proposed route and may assist the mover in determining the best and shortest route.
+If the approved route affects other transportation agencies such as Brown County Highway Department or the Wisconsin Department of Transportation, the Department of Public Works-Traffic Division will refer the mover to those agencies as they have a separate permitting process.

 - Arrange and pay all costs for temporary removal of obstructions along the approved route which will impede safe and expedient movement of the load through the City Obstructions include but are not limited to street signs, traffic signal equipment, street lights, sign bridges, overhead communication/phone cables, fiber optic cables, cable television wires, overhead power lines, and trees/foliage.
 If there are City-owned items which must be moved, the applicant may be required to post a surety bond in the estimated amount of the City’s cost to assist with the move.